 Electric car deals are also available on outright hire purchase (HP) packages, while other deals simply offer considerable up-front savings for those who may want to pay cash.

 Carmakers are tied to the new ZEV Mandate, which means all car brands have to sell a certain number of electric cars each year or face fines.
-That's good new if you're looking for a deal, as incentives like 0% offers, deposit contributions and free home chargers are all being offered to encourage drivers to switch to EVs.
+That's good news if you're looking for a deal, as incentives like 0% APR, deposit contributions and free home chargers are all being offered to encourage drivers to switch to EVs, in addition to the government grant, which is part of a larger package of measures to make electric cars easier to live with.

 Best of all, an appealing electric car deal means you can get into a future-proof car for far less than you might expect.
 Check out the electric car deals here to see how much you can save!

 We’ve said that the MG4 is the best budget electric car, and when it’s available with 0% APR it’s even more attractive.
-You can drive around in an MG4 SE 125kW 51kWh model for just £169 per month, and if you want the more powerful, longer-range models then they’re just £20, £40 or £110 pounds more each month.
-MG is also giving buyers of any MG EV a £299 Electroverse charging credit, plus you get a £299 one-off voucher if your electricity is provided by Octopus.
+You can drive around in an MG4 SE 125kW 51kWh model from just £269 per month, and if you want the more powerful, longer-range models then they’re just £289, £329 or £359.
+Customer deposits start at under £4700, too.

 Mileage per year: 10,000

-The Mercedes EQA features all the trademark Mercedes traits, including a quiet and comfortable drive and an excellent interior, albeit it is slightly compromised by a short range.
-Right now you can pick up a Mercedes EQA 250+ Sport Executive for £329.50 a month with 0% APR on a four-year deal, with that monthly payment kept in check thanks to a £6500 deposit contribution.
+The Mercedes EQE features all the trademark Mercedes traits, including a quiet and comfortable drive, but with the added bonus of long-range electric power and a tech-fest of an interior.
+Right now you can pick up a Mercedes EQE 350+ Sport Edition for £768 a month with a low 2.9% APR on a four-year deal.

 Mileage per year: 8000